Postgraduate student grants

 New postgraduate student grant applications

-Student Universal Support Ireland (SUSI) is the single grant-awarding authority that handles all grant applications.
-You must make your grant application online.
-You can get more information on how to apply in our document on the Student Grant Scheme
+Student Universal Support Ireland (SUSI) is the grant-awarding authority that handles all grant applications.
+You must apply for your grant online.

 After you apply, your application will be:

-• Awarded: An award letter is sent to you offering you a grant and highlighting the further steps you need to take before your grant can be paid.
+• Awarded and an award letter is sent to you offering you a grant, highlighting the next steps you need to take before your grant can be paid.

-• Refused: A refusal letter is sent to you.
-The letter will also highlight the further steps you can take if you want to request a review of your grant decision.
+• Refused and a refusal letter is sent to you, highlighting the next steps you can take if you want to request a review of your grant decision.

-Your grant/fee contribution is awarded when you confirm acceptance of your place (usually late August/early September) and is paid into your designated Irish bank account.
+Your grant or fee contribution is awarded when you confirm acceptance of your place (usually late August or early September) and is paid into your designated Irish bank account.

 Renewal of postgraduate student grant applications